This multi-year project has the largest scope of those being funded by the Pride & Preservation Campaign.

 - Phase IV completed in January 2022 to preserve the North Elevation and complete work on the porte cochere on the south side.

-- Phase V will begin in the spring of 2022 on the south and west porches; the windows of the Grant Wood Sleeping Porch; and the breakfast porch, which sustained additional damage during the 2020 derecho.
+- Phase V began in the spring of 2022 on the south and west porches; the windows of the Grant Wood Sleeping Porch; and the breakfast porch, which sustained additional damage during the 2020 derecho.

 Brucemore received one of 10 “Preservation at its Best Awards” for “Best Community Effort” in the state at the Preserve Iowa Summit in June of 2020.
 This award recognized over 500 donors, contractors, staff, and volunteers who have ensured this project’s success.